 - Foundation Stock Service®(FSS), which is for recorded breeds on the road to full AKC recognition.

 - Spayed females and neutered males are eligible to participate but females in season are not.

-- Dogs that are deaf or blind are not eligible to participate.
+- Dogs that are blind are not eligible to participate.

 - No dog can compete if it is taped or bandaged or in any way has anything attached to it for medical purposes.

 No matter how far you go, Obedience is arguably the most valuable training you can do with your dog.
 It will provide life-long skills, and each time he does something you ask him to do, you will burst with pride (and your family will be super impressed!)